astronomer/airflow-guides/guides/soda-data-quality.md

       valid values: ['val1', 'val2', 'val3', 'val4']
 ```

-> **Note**: You need to make both YAML files available to your Airflow environment.
-Users of the Astro CLI can simply put them into the `/include` folder.
+Save the YAML instructions above in a filed called `checks.yml` and make it available to your Airflow environment.
+Astro CLI users can place the file into the `/include` directory.

 ### Step 3: Install the Soda Core package